thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 # Why Math Works

 Quantitative theories have provided exceptionally accurate predictions about our world--Newtonian mechanics and gravity, quantum mechanics, relativity, groups, games, economics, probability, complexity, quantum computing, etc. As complex as the universe is, several truths about it can be described in terms of some simple axioms, like those used to generate these mathematical theories.
 That's kind of amazing.
 To what does our universe owe such a luxury?
-After all, it would also have been conceivable if, instead, the universe was unintelligibly complex to model with simple axioms.
+After all, it would also have been conceivable if, instead, the universe was too unintelligibly complex to model with any laws or axioms.

 I suppose there is no answer to why the universe would be inherently simple--just that aspects of it are.
 The universe is not maximally complex, and there is _order_ that we can describe using simple axioms.
 After all, isn't that the founding assumption of mathematics?

-Perhaps what is amazing is not the axioms themselves, as those often seem fairly self-evident.
+What usually seems amazing is not the axioms themselves, as those often seem fairly self-evident.
 But the vast array of complex theorems you can derive from them.
 In PA, the first axiom "There is no number whose successor is 0" is not so amazing by itself, yet theorems you can derive, like Fermat's last theorem, are truly remarkable.
-Newton's laws are non-trivial, but the array of physical scenarios you can analyze with them (all the AP Physics exams ever written) is far more remarkable.
-Yet, even though we tend to find the axioims' deductions amazing, the axioms themselves do "summarize" all these truths, after all.
-Thus, perhaps instead we ought to marvel at the axioms, for their simplicity.
+Newton's laws are concise, but the array of physical scenarios you can analyze with them (all the Intro Physics exams ever written) seem far more remarkable.
+Yet, even though we tend to find the axioms' deductions amazing, the axioms themselves do "summarize" all these truths, after all.
+Thus, perhaps instead we ought to marvel at the axioms for their simplicity, not their consequences.

 Of course, not all truths are derivable from axioms.
 TA is entirely too complex to be captured by an axiomitizable theory, as we saw with Tarski's theorem.
-But all the same, axiomitizable theories do extremely well, as theories like ZFC basically capture all mathematics we have so far.
+But all the same, axiomitizable theories do extremely well in describing our world, as theories like ZFC basically capture all mathematics we have so far.
 So perhaps some truths in the universe are not modeled by simple laws (in fact, maybe 99.99% of them aren't).
 But even so, the 0.01% of them that are governed by simple laws allow for the highly accurate, elegant theories we have today.
 And even if the "simply-modelable" slice of truth is actually a miniscule fraction of all truths, they are clearly still exceedingly useful.

 ## Concluding Remarks